polterguy/phosphorusfive/core/p5.webapp/system42/README.md

 * [sys42.toggle-css-classes] - Toggles a CSS class from a widget
 * [sys42.get-event] - Returns the p5.lambda code for one or more dynamically created Active Events
 * [sys42.get-widget] - Returns all p5.lambda associated with a widget, including events
+* [sys42.execute-lisp-file] - Executes one or more Hyperlisp files
+* [sys42.execute-lisp-folder] - Executes all Hyperlisp files in a folder, recursively

+In addition, System42 contains a web based Hyperlisp editor, built on top of CodeMirror, an HTML editor, built on top of CKEditor, and other things, that might help you out, when creating your own apps.

+System42 also contains a suite of Unit Tests, to test the integrity of Phosphorus Five.
+Which is highly extendible, such that you can create your own tests, and plug them into the existing suite.